Rohan30082004/blinkit-power/README.md

 ---
 ## Problem Statement

-This dashboard analyzes Blinkit order data to provide insights into customer order trends, delivery performance, and improvement areas for operational efficiency.
-It helps in identifying delivery times, customer preferences, and key metrics such as the average order value, most ordered items, and customer satisfaction based on repeat orders.

-The insights gained from this dashboard enable Blinkit to enhance its delivery services by reducing average delivery times and addressing common customer grievances.

-For instance, if a significant proportion of orders experience delays beyond 30 minutes or cancellations due to item unavailability, Blinkit can address these issues by improving inventory management and optimizing delivery routes.

-Since a majority of orders are placed during specific time windows, such as evenings, the company can scale its resources effectively during peak hours to ensure timely deliveries.
+This dashboard analyzes Blinkit orders to help understand key sales metrics, outlet performance, and item-level insights.
+It identifies the trends and patterns in total sales, item types, outlet sizes, and customer preferences.
+This data helps stakeholders optimize their operations, improve outlet performance, and identify the most profitable segments.

+The dashboard captures key information such as total sales, number of items, average sales, and ratings.
+By understanding outlet sizes and locations contributing to the revenue, stakeholders can further strategize their operations to drive growth and improve customer satisfaction.

 ---

 ### Steps Followed

-- **Step 1**: Loaded the dataset (CSV format) into Power BI Desktop.
+- **Step 1**: Loaded the Blinkit orders dataset (CSV file) into Power BI Desktop.

-- **Step 2**: Opened Power Query Editor and enabled “Column distribution,” “Column quality,” and “Column profile” for better data understanding.
+**Step 2**: Opened Power Query Editor.
+Under the "View" tab, enabled “Column Distribution,” “Column Quality,” and “Column Profile” options to analyze the data.

-- **Step 3**: Set profiling based on the entire dataset to analyze all rows, not just the first 1,000.
+**Step 3**: Selected “Column profiling based on entire dataset” for thorough inspection and identified any missing or erroneous data.

-- **Step 4**: Identified null values in columns such as "Delivery Time" and "Order Status" and decided to exclude nulls in key calculations.
-- **Step 5**: Added measures to calculate average delivery time and order value while excluding incomplete or canceled orders.
-- **Step 6**: Used slicers for fields like "City," "Order Type," and "Payment Method" to allow dynamic filtering.
+**Step 4**: Observed that null/empty values were minimal across the dataset; therefore, no significant cleaning was required.

+**Step 5**: Created visual filters (slicers) for Outlet, Item Type, and Outlet Establishment Year to allow users to interact with the data dynamically.

+**Step 6**: Created card visuals to showcase key metrics:

+Total Sales ($1.2M)

+Number of Items Sold (9K)

+Average Rating (3.92)

+Average Sales ($141.0)

-- **Step 7**: Designed visuals:
+**Step 7**: Used Donut Charts to visualize:

-  - Two card visuals for total number of orders and average order value.
-  - Line chart representing order trends over different time periods (hourly, daily, weekly).
-  - Stacked bar chart to display delivery times segmented by city.
-- **Step 10**: Added KPIs for total number of unique customers and percentage of repeat customers using DAX.
-- **Step 11**: Published the report to Power BI Service for web accessibility and stakeholder reviews.
+Items by Fat Content (Regular and Low Fat)

+Outlet Sizes (Small, Medium, and High)

+**Step 8**: Added a Bar Chart to display the sales contribution by different Item Types (e.g., Snacks, Fruits, Frozen, Dairy, etc.) to highlight the top-performing product categories.

+Step 9: Created a Line Chart to analyze the total sales trend across different outlet establishment years (2012-2022).

+Step 10: Designed a Bar Chart to display Sales by Outlet Location (Tier 1, Tier 2, Tier 3) and identified Tier 3 as the top contributor to total sales.

+Step 11: Created a table to summarize key outlet types with the following metrics:

 ---